MicrosoftDocs/azure-dev-docs/articles/python/containers-in-azure-overview-python.md

 Working in an integrated development environment (IDE) with containers isn't strictly necessary but can simplify many container-related tasks.
 Here are some of the things you can do with VS Code and PyCharm.

 * Download and build Docker images.
-  * Build images in developer environment.
+  * Build images in your dev environment.
   * Build Docker images in Azure without Docker installed in dev environment.
-For PyCharm, use the Azure CLI to build Azure.
+For PyCharm, use the Azure CLI to build images in Azure.

-* Create and run Docker containers from pulled image or directly from a Dockerfile.
+* Create and run Docker containers from an existing image, a pulled image, or directly from a Dockerfile.

 * Run multicontainer applications with Docker Compose.